-"Catholic" means "universal" and "throughout the whole," like leaven permeating bread.
-The permeating quality of Fontbonne is our commitment to know, to love, and to serve the truth that unites faith and reason, nature and grace, the human and the divine.
-The desire for a greater understanding of creation and its Creator is one of the most profound expressions of human dignity.
-In this sense, to learn is to augment one's capacity for love so that the thoughtful and loving acts of an educated person are a witness to the transformation of the world that began with the Resurrection and continues with the enlivening of humanity.
-What makes us truly human helps to unite us with the divine as we seek to understand, love, and serve God and neighbor without distinction.
+The word "catholic" means "universal" and "throughout the whole."
+At Fontbonne, we commit to know, love, and serve the truth that unites faith and reason, nature and grace, the human and the divine.
+What makes us truly human helps unite us with the divine as we seek to serve God and neighbor without distinction.

-The permeating and universal nature of Catholicism gives rise to the mission and vision of this university.
-Because Fontbonne is Catholic, we embrace openness and inclusiveness.
-Because Fontbonne is Catholic, we pursue educational excellence.
-And because Fontbonne is Catholic, we seek to recognize the presence of God in all creation and to participate in the continuing transformation of ourselves and a world in need.
+The universal nature of Catholicism gives rise to our mission and vision.
+Because Fontbonne is Catholic, we embrace openness, inclusiveness, and diversity.
+Because Fontbonne is Catholic, we work for solidarity and justice.
+Because Fontbonne is Catholic, we recognize the presence of God in all creation and participate in the continuing transformation of ourselves and a world in need.